 Sleeps 5 people

-Yurt glamping in Devon: Our glamping glamourpuss, a spacious circular tent with fab furnishings, is set in a Devon heaven of wildflower meadows and woodland.
-An idyllic rural escape that's just the ticket for a romantic getaway or fun family break.
+Yurt in Devon: Our glamping glamourpuss, a spacious circular tent with fab furnishings, set in a Devon heaven of wildflower meadows and woodland.
+An idyllic rural escape, perfect for a romantic getaway or fun family break.

 As you chug along on the back of a tractor, you may not realise it but you're on your way back in time.
 The gentle ride that takes you and your belongings to the fabulous Poppy Yurt is just the first step in a process that will have you breathing deeper, loosening those shoulders and generally rediscovering your former carefree self.